zach-long/zaldev2/README.md

 ---
 ## Progress
 - [x] Code out working, static site and deploy to have something up ASAP.
 This should require nothing more than an index.html and a folder with images.
-Utilize CDNs in this stage for a quick deliverable. *20220618: instead of pure static, establish react app with single giga-component
+Utilize CDNs in this stage for a quick deliverable. *20220618: instead of a pure static site, establish a react app with single giga-component
 - [ ] Set up a very minimal Next backend and build/bundle pipeline with Webpack.
 Move "data" from markup to a JSON file to use as a quick datasource.
 - [ ] Convert index.html to a React/Redux app pulling from JSON file datasource.
-- [ ] Establish a database point React app there.
+- [ ] Establish a database, point React app there.
 Build out a backend.

 ---
 ## Abstract